-Provides students with an overview of Arab cultures and civilizations, with an emphasis on the modern Middle East.
+Overview of Arab culture and civilization, with an emphasis on the modern Middle East.
 Familiarizes students with the geography, history, politics and sociology of the Arab world and identifies the cultural forces that shape current events in the region.
-Major themes include the impact of colonialism, war, religion, and gender relations in the Arab world.
+Explores the impact of colonialism, war, religion, gender relations, and media technologies in the Arab world.
 Taught in English.

 3105: First course in the advanced-level sequence in Arabic.
 Practice in communication skills in Arabic both orally and in writing, including review of grammar, directed composition, and conversation, with an emphasis on pronunciation, cultural competency, and oral expressions.
 Not recommended for native speakers.
 3106: Second course in the advanced-level sequence in Arabic.
 Reinforcement of oral proficiency, reading, grammar, and writing skills, allowing students to explore a broad range of texts of general and professional interest.
 Not recommended for native speakers.
 Pre: 2106 for 3105; 3105 for 3106.